About Phillip Kingston

 Phillip attended Canterbury Primary School, Camberwell High School and Carey Baptist Grammar School in Victoria, Australia and completed the International Baccalaureate.

 Phillip is an avid skateboarder and DOTA 2 player and occasionally plays golf and tennis.
-I have played most of the major MMORPGs since Everquest and major RTS games since Starcraft.
+He has played most of the major MMORPGs since Everquest and major RTS games since Starcraft.

 - Member of the Space Industry Association of Australia (since 2020)